flogjs/flog/README.md

 * Third-party, scoped module area TODO
 * Sandboxing of applications (directory-level scoping) TODO

-For a more extensive write-up on the design goals see [flogjs/rfcs][rfcs].

 ### Prerequisites

 Your system needs to provide libgit2 as a library.
 Most Linux distributions